caltechlibrary/newt/README.md

 In 2024 the first three can be provided by off the self software mentioned previously.
 Newt provides a few tools to fill in the gaps.

 - `newtrouter` is a stateless web service (a.k.a. micro service) that routes a web request through a data pipeline built from other web services
 - `newtgenerator` is a code generator understands the data models described in Newt's YAML configuration file.
-It can generate code to setup Postgres and PostgREST, it can generate Mustache templates
+Newt targets generating code to setup Postgres and PostgREST or generate Mustache templates
 - `newtmustache` is a simple stateless template engine inspired by Pandoc server that supports the Mustache template language

-Newt's web services and the data pipeline are being tested using
+Newt's is being tested building applications based on

 - [Postgres](https://postgres.org), data management and modeling
 - [PostgREST](https://postgrest.org), a service that turns Postgres into a JSON API

 The Newt YAML ties this together expressing

-- application (run time information for Newt Router and Newt Mustache)
+- applications (run time information for Newt Router and Newt Mustache)
 - models (descriptions of data as you would provided in a web form)
 - routes (web requests differentiated by a HTTP method and URL path that trigger processing in a data pipeline)
 - templates (pairs a request with a template to transform a JSON into some other format such as an HTML document)